Get high quality reps in.

 After Action Reviews (AAR)

-Not trading with big picture context on the TTF.
+Not trading with HTF pattern bias on the TTF.
 Scalp if not, but

 Trading too big, emotional, not the chart